coinstr/coinstr.io/content/articles/2023-02-25-nostr-connect/index.md

 </head>

 Coinstr uses [Nostr Connect NIP-46](https://github.com/nostr-protocol/nips/blob/master/46.md) to safely and securely orchestrate signatures among users.
 To best understand the full context of NIP-46 and signature orchestration, let's review the common UX patterns for Nostr, Bitcoin, and crypto transactions.
-For simplicity, this analysis does not include multisignature, hardware, or cold wallets.
+(For simplicity, this analysis does not include multisignature, hardware, or cold wallets.)

 ## 🖥️ Method #1: Desktop Application
-In this scenario, a desktop application is either compiled from source or a binary is downloaded from the application's site, a package manager such as `apt`, or a propreitary service such as Apple's App store.
+A desktop application is either compiled from source or a binary is downloaded from the application's site, a package manager such as `apt`, or a propreitary service such as Apple's App store.
 Keys are input and stored with the primary application that the user is engaging with.

 Pros:
 - Desktop applications are generally considered more secure than browsers because they do not share memory space with other applications.